ProxeusApp/proxeus-core/README.md

 for Ethereum and email integration respectively.
 Create an account on those platforms to get API Keys.
 These keys need to be added to corresponding environment variables.

-See the deployment instructions in [docs/build_docker](docs/build_docker.md) to set up your server using Docker.
+See further deployment instructions in [docs/docker](docs/docker.md) to set up your server using Docker.

 If all goes well, Proxeus should be available at http://localhost:1323